Edinburgh-College-of-Art/awesome-edinburgh-audio-vision/README.md

   * [Non Real-Time Systems](www.drps.ed.ac.uk/18-19/dpt/cxmusi11019.htm)

     Focused on understanding and appreciation of the advantages of non real-time systems and when to use them instead of real-time environments.

   * [Real-Time Performance Strategies and Design](www.drps.ed.ac.uk/18-19/dpt/cxmusi11018.htm)

     Real-time computer music programming within the Max/MSP environment.

   * [Real-time Computer Systems for Music](www.drps.ed.ac.uk/18-19/dpt/cxmusi10063.htm)

-  introduction to the Max/MSP real-time computer music environment
+    An introduction to the Max/MSP real-time computer music environment

 ----